darpamishra/Fake_News_Classification/README.md

 ## About the Dataset

-The {WELFake dataset}(https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification) is a curated collection of 72,134 news articles, meticulously balanced between 35,028 real and 37,106 fake news entries.
+The [WELFake dataset](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification) is a curated collection of 72,134 news articles, meticulously balanced between 35,028 real and 37,106 fake news entries.
 By merging data from Kaggle, McIntire, Reuters, and BuzzFeed Political datasets, it offers a diverse and robust platform for fake news detection tasks.
 This combined dataset addresses overfitting challenges and enhances the effectiveness of machine learning models by providing richer textual data.

 ## Dataset Structure